-This doesn’t mean you should stop playing for an entire day or more, though – if you do that every time, it’ll be a lot harder for you to get the calluses that you need.
+This doesn’t mean you should stop playing for an entire day or more, though – if you do that every time, it’ll be much harder to get the calluses you need.

 I recommend taking 5 to 10-minute breaks for every hour you practice.
 This will also help you stay mentally focused in addition to giving your fingers a rest.

-Getting in the habit of taking regular short breaks will also be helpful in preventing more severe problems like repetitive strain injury (RSI) and tendonitis.
+Getting in the habit of taking regular short breaks will also help prevent more severe problems like repetitive strain injury (RSI) and tendonitis.
 You might feel eager to keep playing for hours on end, but this will be more beneficial in the long run.
 Your guitar journey isn’t a race; it’s a marathon, so take care of yourself.

 2. Try Lighter Strings